 In May, Pamela Turner died at the hands of a Baytown police officer.
 She and the veteran officer struggled as he tried to arrest her for outstanding warrants.

 During the altercation, the officer used his Taser on the 44-year old, but she ended up grabbing it.
-That's when the officer fired his weapon several times and Turner died.
+Turner died after the officer fired his weapon several times.

 Follow Mycah Hatfield on Facebook and Twitter.